-Black History Month in Britain: Great women you should know about
+Black History Month in Britain: Great women you should know about - CBBC Newsround

 So she raised the money herself and travelled to Balaclava, Ukraine.
 Here, she looked after British soldiers who had been injured.

 Despite all that she did, not many people knew who she was or the amazing work that she had done after she died.
-Most people remember Mother Theresa, who helped many people too.
+Most people remember Florence Nightingale, who helped many people too.

 However, people have campaigned to make sure that people remember everything that Mary Seacole did.